-The third category subject to Rule 1118.1 with the largest volume of flare gas is oil and gas production.
+The third category subject to Rule 1118.1 with the largest volume of flare gas is oil and gas production sites.
+The flare gas at these sites if called produced gas which is the biproduct of oil extraction.
 Many oil and gas sites that produce significant quantities of gas have incorporated beneficial use alternatives to reduce the amount of gas flared.
 Due to the high quality of produced gas, there are considerable opportunities for beneficial use, including pipeline injection and energy production (e.g., turbines, fuel cells, etc.).
 While some sites are remote without a large energy demand, others are energy intensive, making it more cost effective to implement beneficial use projects that provide energy either onsite or to surrounding areas.